graft-project/graft-test/acceptance_tests/[RFC-003-RTVF]-RTA Transaction Validation Flow - acceptance tests.md

 Sending 10.0000000000.
 The transaction fee is 1.0000000000 Is this okay?
 (Y/Yes/N/No):
 ```
-and stop on this step
+and stop at this step

 13.4  In another window of this instance kill supernode process: